Blinken in Tel Aviv as Israel says its troops have surrounded Gaza City

 More than 9,000 Palestinians, mostly women and children, have been killed in Gaza, according to the Hamas-controlled Gaza Health Ministry, and Israeli authorities say another 1,400 people have died in there, mainly civilians killed during Hamas' initial attack.

+The newly approved U.S. ambassador to Israel arrived in the country on Friday.
+Jack Lew, who was sworn in Thursday, was on the plane that brought Blinken to Israel.

-Israel didn't immediately respond to Mr. Biden's suggestion.
+Israel didn't immediately respond to Mr. Biden's suggestion of a pause.
 But Israeli Prime Minister Benjamin Netanyahu, who has previously ruled out a cease-fire, said Thursday that, "We are advancing. ...
 Nothing will stop us."
 He vowed to destroy Hamas rule in the Gaza Strip.

 The U.S. has pledged unwavering support for Israel after Hamas militants killed hundreds of men, women and children on Oct.
 7 and took some 240 people captive.